JorgeG94/pic-chemistry/mqc_docs/source/index.rst

 calculations.
 It is designed to be modular and extensible, allowing users to easily add new features and methods.

+The API docs for the code itself can be found here: https://jorgeg94.github.io/metalquicha/

 .. toctree::
    :maxdepth: 2
    :caption: Contents: